trowski/fiber-rfc/rfc.md

 #### How does blocking code affect fibers

 Blocking code (such as `file_get_contents()`) will continue to block the entire process, even if other fibers exist.
 Code must be written to use asynchonous I/O, an event loop, and fibers to see a performance and concurrency benefit.
 As mentioned in the introduction, several libraries already exist for asynchronous I/O and can take advantage of fibers to integrate with synchronous code while expanding the potential for concurrency in an application.

+#### Why add this to PHP core?

+Putting this capability directly in PHP core makes it widely available on any host providing PHP.
+Often users are not able to determine what extensions may be available in a particular hosting environment, are unsure of how to install extensions, or do not want to install 3rd-party extensions.
+Adding this feature directly to PHP core makes allows it to be used by a wide variety of library authors without concerns of portability.

+Further, the extension currently forbids suspending in shutdown functions and destructors executed during shutdown.
+However, there is no technical reason for this other than the hooks provided by PHP for extensions.
+Adding the fibers to PHP core would allow the engine to finish executing fiber schedulers after registered shutdown functions are invoked.

 ## Backward Incompatible Changes